Frequently Asked Questions

 In 2016, the event has been further broadened by Ken Cechura, KC9UMR, Hal Pagel, N5JLL, Jeff Widen, K6QCB, and Lee Barrett, K7NM, running N0F, N5F, N6F, and N7F.
 We also created the hamfire.com website to promote better organization, and received the help of Lee K7NM in getting QSL cards printed and Larry Skilton, K1IED, acting as QSL manager.

-In future years, we hope to cover FCC zones 0 and 9, giving us a full ten stations.
-We also look to work a whole lot of people, and raise awareness for fire safety in the ham community.
+We look to working a whole lot of people, and raising awareness for fire safety in the ham community.
 It's always a lot of work, and we always have a great time doung it.
 We hope you do too!

 How do I get a QSL?

 See the instructions on the QSL page.
 If you're requesting from inside the USA, please send a self-addressed stamped envelope, rather than greenstamps.

 We sure hope so!
 But if it's been more than eight weeks since you mailed in your QSL request and you haven't received a QSL card, please

 How do I get the certificate?

 You need to work at least ten of the twelve Fire Prevention Week stations.
 These nine stations can be any combination of the ten: N0F, N1F, N2F, N3F, N4F, N5F, N6F, N7F, N8F, N9F, and the wildcard stations KF2IRE and VA3FIRE.
 When you are ready, fill out the certificate request form at this link.